GDQuest/website/content/open-source/guidelines/godot-gdscript/index.md

 extends BattlerAI

 func choose_action(actor: Battler, targets: Array = []):
-    # We use yield even though the  an action is instantaneous
+    # We use yield even though the action is instantaneous
     # because the combat system expects this method to use a coroutine
     yield(get_tree(), "idle_frame")
     ...